sarparslan/Graph-Parking-Optimizer/README.md

 # Graph-Parking-Optimizer

-In Esenboğa airport, there is a parking facility which is in the form of a graph having N nodes and M edges.
-The graph does not have self-loops or multiple edges.
-Each node represents a parking slot and has a capacity of vehicles it can hold.
-Each edge has a weight of w, which indicates that it will cost w units to go from node u to node v.
-All parking slots have a parking fee F per vehicle, which is same for all slots.
+This Java program is designed for an Airport parking facility, which is represented as a graph with N nodes and M edges.
+The program calculates the minimum total cost for K identical vehicles entering the parking facility, considering the capacity of parking slots, edge weights, and parking fees.

-There are K identical vehicles entering the parking facility, each vehicle enumerated with a distinct number from 1 to K. The vehicles enter in their natural order, that is, vehicle number 1 enters, then vehicle number 2, then 3 and so on till vehicle number K. For each vehicle, you have to print the minimum total cost that is incurred on the vehicle owner.
-Here, total cost includes cost of the path taken to reach the parking slot and parking fee of the slot.
-It is guaranteed that you can reach any slot from any other slot.
-All vehicles entering the parking facility enter from the parking slot 1.
+At the Airport, there is a parking facility represented as a graph with N nodes, each node representing a parking slot.
+Each parking slot has a capacity for holding vehicles.
+Vehicles enter the parking facility in natural order, and for each vehicle, the program calculates the minimum total cost incurred by the vehicle owner.
+The total cost includes the cost of the path taken to reach the parking slot and the parking fee for the slot.

-In the input, the first line contains 3 space separated integers, N, M and F. N denotes the number of nodes, M denotes the number of edges and F denotes the parking fee.
-The second line consists of N space separated integers denoting the seating capacity of each parking slot.
-Following M lines contain three space separated integers each: u, v and w, denoting we can reach from node u to node v incurring a cost of w units.
-The last line of input contains an integer K denoting the number of vehicles enter the parking facility.
-In the first line it is given that we have 5 parking slots, 4 connections between the parking slots and 10 as parking fee which is the base fee for each car enters the parking facility.
-In the second line, we have 5 parking slots with their capacity which are 1, 2, 1, 1, and 2.
-In the next 4 lines, the distance between these parking slots is given and the number of vehicles will be entering the parking facility is 5.
-You need to give the total cost each car enters the facility.
+## Features

+- Calculation of the minimum total cost for vehicles entering the parking facility.
+- Consideration of parking slot capacity, edge weights, and parking fees.
+- Support for multiple test cases and customizable parking facility parameters.
+- Clear and extensible Java codebase.

+## Getting Started

+1. Clone this repository to your local machine.

+2. Compile and run the Java program using your preferred Java development environment.

+3. Follow the prompts to input the necessary parameters and calculate the minimum total cost for vehicles.

+## Usage

+To use the the Airport Parking Cost Calculator, follow these steps:

+1. Run the Java program.

+2. Enter the number of nodes (parking slots), number of edges (connections), and parking fee (F).

+3. Provide the seating capacity for each parking slot and specify the distance (weight) between parking slots.

+4. Enter the number of vehicles (K) entering the parking facility.

+5. The program will calculate and display the minimum total cost for each vehicle entering the facility.

+## Input Format

+The input format includes the following:

+- The number of nodes (N), number of edges (M), and parking fee (F).
+- The seating capacity of each parking slot.
+- For each edge, the source node (u), destination node (v), and edge weight (w).
+- The number of vehicles (K) entering the parking facility.

+## Output Format

+The program calculates and displays the minimum total cost for each vehicle entering the  Airport parking facility.
+It also provides additional information about the analysis.